 Traditional Greek cuisine is based entirely on Mediterranean cuisine.
 That is to say, all dishes are prepared mainly with oil, salt, various aromatics, and pure products.
-Therefore, if you visit Greece, don’t hesitate to try some traditional dishes.
+No visit to Greece would be complete without a thorough exploration of these traditional Greek dishes.

 The Top 15 Foods To Eat In Greece